nystudio107/craft-retour/docs/docs/using.md

 ## GraphQL Query support

+### Resolving Redirects

-To retrieve Retour redirect data through the native [GraphQL in Craft CMS 3.3](https://docs.craftcms.com/v3/graphql.html#sending-api-requests) or the [CraftQL plugin](https://github.com/markhuot/craftql), use the `retour` field in your GraphQL query.
+To retrieve Retour redirect data through the native [GraphQL in Craft CMS 3.3](https://docs.craftcms.com/v3/graphql.html#sending-api-requests) or the [CraftQL plugin](https://github.com/markhuot/craftql), use the `retourResolveRedirect` field in your GraphQL query.

 This is useful if your site is a SPA, and Craft is running "headless", but you still want to give your content authors a way to deal with 404s.